itsybitesyspider/retriever/README.md

    secondary indexes by writing a single closure that maps records into zero or more secondary keys.
 7. If you want, create some reductions using `Reduction::new()`.
-Define reductions by writing two closures: (1) A map from the record type to a summary type, and (2) a reduction (or fold) of several summary objects into a single summary.
+Define reductions by writing two closures: (1) A map from the record type to a summary type, and (2) a fold of several summary objects into a single summary.
-8. Use `Reduction::reduce()` to reduce your entire storage to a single summary object, or `Reduction::reduce_chunk()` to reduce a single chunk to a single summary object.
+   Use `Reduction::reduce()` to reduce your entire storage to a single summary object, or `Reduction::reduce_chunk()` to reduce a single chunk to a single summary object.

 #### More about how to choose a good chunk key:

  * A good chunk key will keep related records together; queries should usually just operate on a handful of chunks at a time.
- * A good chunk key is predictable; you should always know what chunks you need to search to find a record.
+ * A good chunk key is predictable; ideally you know what chunk a record is in before you go looking for it.
  * A good chunk key might correspond to persistent storage, such as a single file in the file system.
 It's easy to load and unload chunks as a block.
  * For stores that represent geographical or spatial information, a good chunk key